The Spectacular Beauty of Colorado's Lake Hikes

 You’ll start your hike at the Maroon Bells Scenic Area by Maroon Lake.

-Learn more about shuttles and permitted parking in our Maroon Bells hiking post.
+Learn more about shuttles and permitted parking in the Maroon Bells.

 Snowmass Lake | 10,980’